-Working with exhibition is another thing that I really love.
-To be able to envision something and make it appear in real life, and reach so many people is a beautiful thing.
-Here are some of the exhibitions that I have been involved in, as producer and/or curator.
+Curating exhibition is another thing I love.
+To envision something, make it appear in real life, and reach a lot of people is a beautiful thing.
+Here are some of the exhibitions I have been involved in, as producer, curator and/or copy.

 Serier & film – från Kapten Grogg till Alena

 Venue: Rum för serier, Malmö, Sweden (March 3–May 14, 2016)

 Official description: The two visual art forms of comics and movies always seem to inspire each other.
 At the end of the 1800s, the earliest days of films, British and American comics like Alley Sloper and The Katzenjammer Kids were made into some of the very first movies.
 Since then the inspiration has flowed back and forth.
 Films have been inspired by narrative form of comics, and vice versa, there have been films based on comics and comics-based films – in a creative exchange that has lasted for over a hundred years.